 The total hours of course work required for the Ph.D. degree is determined on an individual basis by the student's thesis committee.
 Up to 24 semester hours of graduate-level course work may be transferred from other institutions toward the Ph.D. degree provided that those courses have not been used by the student toward a Bachelor's degree.
+Up to 36 hours of credit may be transferred if the student has completed a Master's degree.
 The student's thesis committee may set additional course requirements and will make decisions on requests for transfer credit.

-Ph.D. students may base their CHGN560 seminar on any chemistryrelated topic including the proposed thesis research.
-The CHGN560 seminar requirement must be completed no later than the end of the student's second year of graduate studies at CSM.
-After completion of the CHGN560 seminar, students must enroll in CHGN660.
-Students must be enrolled in either CHGN560 or CHGN660 for each Fall and Spring semester that they are in residence at CSM.
-The CHGN660 seminar must be based on the student's Ph.D. research and must include detailed research findings and interpretation thereof.
-This CHGN660 seminar must be presented close to, but before, the student's oral defense of the thesis.
-The comprehensive examination comprises a written nonthesis proposal wherein the student prepares an original proposal on a chemistry topic distinctly different from the student's principal area of research.
-The student must orally defend the non-thesis proposal before the thesis committee.
-The non-thesis proposal requirement must be completed prior to the end of the student's second year of graduate studies.
-A student's thesis committee may, at its discretion, require additional components to the comprehensive examination process such as inclusion of cumulative or other examinations.
+Seminar requirement.
+Students should enroll in CHGN560 in the first semester of their degree program.
+The CHGN560 seminar must be completed no later than the end of the student's second year of graduate studies at CSM.
+The semester after completion of the CHGN560 seminar, students must enroll in CHGN660.
+The CHGN660 seminar must include detailed research findings and interpretation of the student's Ph.D thesis research and must be presented close to, but before, the student's oral defense of the thesis.

+Comprehensive examination.
+The comprehensive examination comprises a written literature review of the student's field of research, an oral presentation and defense of the literature review before the student's thesis committee, and oral answers to questions posed by the thesis committee during the defense.
+The literature review must be completed prior to the end of the student's second year of graduate studies.
+A student's thesis committee may, at its discretion, require additional components to the comprehensive examination process.

+Thesis proposal.
+The thesis proposal should include a statement of the hypotheses, goals and objectives of the proposed research, the significance and novelty of the research in the context of previously published studies, a description of methodology and results to date, a timeline with milestones, and a description of how the student has contributed to the creation or direction of the project.
+The thesis proposal must be orally defended before the student's thesis committee prior to completion of the student's third year of studies.